-The assessment will be based on reasonable medical judgment, using current medical knowledge, or the best available objective information, to assess the student's ability to safely participate in the University's programs.
+The assessment will be based in part on reasonable medical judgment, using current medical knowledge, or the best available objective information, to assess the student's ability to safely participate in the University's programs.
+Additionally, the assessment may include but not limited to information related to the student's threat to self or others, non-compliance with University requirements or expectations, and/or lack of Academic progress.
+Students with disabilities have the right to have their disability considered during the Committee's review.
+However, the student must adhere to all academic requirements and technical standards set forth by their department or college.
+The student must be able to meet the requirements with or without accommodations for their disability.
 The assessment will be in the form of a written report containing the findings and recommendations of the medical and other professionals performing the assessment.

 Within five (5) University working days from the initial meeting with the student or five University working days from the date of notice regarding the meeting, the student will be scheduled for an assessment with a medical doctor, a licensed counseling or clinical psychologist, and other professionals as appropriate.
 If applicable, this assessment would include a psychiatrist from Student Health Services and a psychologist from the Student Counseling Center.
 The student may provide information from other medical professionals as part of the assessment.
 If a student elects not to participate in this assessment, the process will continue with the information that is otherwise available to consider.